When you’re selling your home, you want it to look its best so it will command the best price. That’s where home staging comes in.

 “Fresh, neutral paint on the walls, trim and doors is worth its weight in gold — it makes everything appear clean and new,” she says.

-The cost: Anywhere from $12 to $50 per gallon for paint, plus another $10 to $50 for other painting supplies (primer, brushes, dropcloths, etc.) You can get back some of that money as a refund on your taxes for any items you donate to charity (such as those extra shoes in the closet).
+The cost: Anywhere from $12 to $50 per gallon for paint, plus another $10 to $50 for other painting supplies (primer, brushes, dropcloths, etc.).
+You can get back some of that money as a refund on your taxes for any items you donate to charity.

 No one wants to look at a dirty, smelly home — especially not prospective buyers.
-So make sure your house or condo shines from top to bottom.
+So make sure your house shines from top to bottom.